Member Since: 31 Jan 2018

 Lockie: ??

-It's all very well designing and fitting fancy fairy lights, wading depth sensors approach radar and they cannot get basic essentials right It can when others can't,
+It's all very well designing and fitting fancy fairy lights, wading depth sensors approach radar and they cannot get basic essentials right Evil or Very Mad

 It will when others won't,